Suggested Courses

 Political Science 373: Introduction to Survey Research

-Political Science 402: Wisconsin in Washington Internship Course
+Political Science 402: Wisconsin in Washington Internship

 This course offers the opportunity to apply many things learned in the classroom to the professional world and to apply things learned in the professional world to a student’s liberal arts education.
 Interning will introduce students to the professional world of political organizations giving them the chance to enhance professional skills, build a network of contacts, and explore possible career choices.
 This class stresses active reflection, self-assessment, and the honing of critical thinking and writing.